preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 **Work on the documentation has just started.**

-User types can be used when creating Omnia only users.
-It's also possible to create customized user profile cards can be created for a user type.
+User types can be used when creating Omnia only users and when settings up dynamic groups.
+It's also possible to create customized user profile cards for different user types.

 If any user types has been set up so far, they are listed here, for example: